Osama710/Snipping-Tool-with-Python/README.md

 **The snipped imaged will be saved in the same folder with name Capture.png**

-### Extras
-An exe file is also included in the folder which can run in any pc without python. **Just Like a Snipping Tool Application!!**
-*Double Click on the snipping.exe file to run*

 The Tool is developed by [Muhammad Osama](https://github.com/Osama710)

 ## Screenshots